kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/04-cancellations-and-refunds/articles/04-how-long-do-refunds-take/content.md

+# Cancellations and refunds
-# How long do refunds take?
+## How long do refunds take?
 The time it takes for a refund to get paid back into your account depends on a number of things.
 These include the way you paid for the transfer, the currency you paid with, and how long your bank takes to process refunds.

 ### Refunds for bank transfers